Alphafrey946/Upsampling_all_you_need/README.md

 ## Consistency

 Consistency is a measure of the likelihood of assigning a non-shifted image and its corresponding shifted image to the same class.
+1 means the network predicts the shifted images as the same class as the unshifted counterpart.

 ## Accuracy